esandoval30/redis-xgb/README.md

 # A simple XGBoost Model in RedisAI

 This repo contains:
 * A fake loan applications dataset (loan-applications.csv).
-Dataset contains
+Dataset contains 4499 "records"
     *  8 numerical columns
     *  10 categorical columns
     *  1 target (column to be predicted) with the following values: